- Do you want to grow as a professional?

 Content

-The focus of the course is on inclusive practices.
-How to create a learning environment that cares for all students learning is introduced.
+The course focuses on inclusive practices.
+How to create a learning environment that cares for all students' learning is introduced.
 The focus is also on collaboration with parents, colleagues, professionals, and paraprofessionals.Work process

-The course is a blended course online and on campus.
+The course is a blended course, online and on campus.
 It is divided into four main themes.
 All the themes connect to teaching in inclusive educational settings.
-The focus on each theme is three or four weeks.The teaching is through lectures, projects, collaboration, discussions in class, on canvas, and in formal assignments.
+The focus on each theme is three or four weeks.The teaching is through lectures, projects, collaboration, in-class discussions, on Canvas, and in formal assignments.
 The course is grounded in students' independence, responsibility, and participation.

 The structure of the Icelandic language system, pronunciation, word formation, inflections, sentence structure, meaning of words and phrases, the three layers of the vocabulary, and various things related to language use will be studied.
 The purpose is to figure out what is most likely to be demanding for multilingual students in preschools who are acquiring the language, both in general but also due to personal differences, such as different first languages.